 closet where they cannot get behind a dresser or under the bed.
 This way they can be comfortable waiting while we discuss their medical and behavioral history and they can get used

 to the sound of my voice before handling them without having to put them in a carrier.
 If we have to spend more than 10 minutes corralling your pet, an extended exam fee will be added.

-In some circumstances due to limitations of the diagnostics we can do on a house call, Dr. Jones will refer you to a specialist (usually at the University of Missouri Veterinary Medical Teaching Hospital) who has advanced expertise in areas such as internal medicine or surgery.
+In some circumstances due to limitations of the diagnostics we can do on a house call, Dr. Jones will refer you to a specialist (such as Colorado State University or other specialists) who has advanced expertise in areas such as internal medicine or surgery.